 - Mortgages taken out prior to 1st January 2004 are no longer eligible for mortgage interest relief.

-- From 1st January 2012 the rate of mortgage interest relief for first time buyers who took out their first mortgage between the years 2004 and 2008 and are residing in the property increased to 30% until 2017.
+- From 1st January 2012 the rate of relief for first time buyers who took out their first mortgage between the years 2004 and 2008 and are residing in the property increased to 30% until 2017.

 - If you took out a loan outside those dates the existing rules remain unchanged.